alantech/iasql/postmortems/001 - Postmortem for v0.0.19 Deployment Failure.md

 - **2022-09-12**: Release day for `v0.0.20`, but being extra cautious and it was also put on hold because of an error in the Prisma Example end-to-end test, and investigation into this occurs.
 - **2022-09-13**: [Improved logging in the Prisma example deployment](https://github.com/iasql/iasql-engine/pull/1270), but cause of this issue not found.
 - **2022-09-14**: [Root cause of Prisma end-to-end test found](https://github.com/iasql/iasql-engine/pull/1272): The test account was not properly cleaned.
 Adding a pre-clean script however, also broke things, and an issue in the `delete_all_records` postgres function was discovered.
 Adding `aws_regions` to a blacklist to that function resolved that issue.
 Deployment of `v0.0.20` successfully occurred after that and the Prisma end-to-end test fix was not truly necessary as `delete_all_records` is not meant for general consumption (yet).
+- **2022-09-16**: A strange behavior was detected in the production instance. `main` was not clean at that point and it was assumed it was related to that, so the code was cleaned and an out-of-band production deploy was done, and the problem was apparently resolved.
+- **2022-09-19**: An investigation determined that was not the root cause, [the issue was reproduced and then fixed](https://github.com/iasql/iasql-engine/pull/1297) and a second out-of-band deploy occurred, resolving the outage completely.

 ## Detection